dbmdz/solr-ocrhighlighting/docs/example.md

 pages as high resolution TIF images.

 The example ships with a search interface that allows querying the OCRed texts and displays the matching passages as highlighted image and text snippets.
-Also included is a small IIIF-Viewer that allows viewing the documents and searching for text within them.
+We also include a small IIIF-Viewer that allows viewing the documents and searching for text within them.

 ## Online version